NoahSaso/cosmodal/README.md

 }

 interface WalletManagerContextInterface {
+  // Function to begin the connection process.
+This will either display
+  // the wallet picker modal or immediately attempt to connect to a wallet
+  // when `preselectedWalletId` is set.
   connect: () => void
+  // Function that disconnects from the connected wallet.
   disconnect: () => Promise<void>
-  connectedWallet?: ConnectedWallet
+  // Connected wallet information and client. connectedWallet?: ConnectedWallet
-  signingClient?: SigningCosmWasmClient
+  // Signing client for the connected wallet. signingClient?: SigningCosmWasmClient
+  // Error encountered during the connection process, likely thrown by a
-  connectionError?: unknown
+  // wallet's `getClient` or `getSigningClient`. connectionError?: unknown
+  // If this app is running inside the Keplr Mobile web interface.
   isMobileWeb: boolean
 }